I use git on an everyday basis—it’s a powerful tool that supports

 another branch is to run the following:

-This gives you the ability to compare the current branch relative to the branch it
+git branch --set-upstream `git rev-parse --abbrev-ref HEAD`This gives you the ability to compare the current branch relative to the branch it

-is tracking, for example, if you are on branch master
+is tracking, for example, if you are on branch master and it is tracking

-, when you make a commit and run git status
+origin/master, when you make a commit and run git status part of the output

 will say:

-determines this by finding the common ancestor between the current branch
+git determines this by finding the common ancestor between the current branch

-and the head of tracking branch origin/master
+head of master and the head of tracking branch origin/master.
+Since master

 the above output.

-Although rarely used, I’ve found it useful to create a git track
+Although rarely used, I’ve found it useful to create a git track alias by adding

-the above command to the list of aliases in ~/.gitconfig
+the above command to the list of aliases in ~/.gitconfig:

-This is a little more user-friendly and intuitive for those cases where I explicitly want to set a tracking branch.
+track = !sh -c 'git branch --set-upstream `git rev-parse --abbrev-ref HEAD` $1' -This is a little more user-friendly and intuitive for those cases where I explicitly want to set a tracking branch.

-Another useful shortcut is a git tracking
+Another useful shortcut is a git tracking alias which displays which branch a

 specified branch is tracking.
 This is slightly more complicated to do and thus isn’t